Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 ### Event Store

 The event store is a append-only storage.
 And should not allow modifying or deleting the events.

-Except for exceptional cases, such as data migration.
+Except for exceptional cases,
+Such as data migration.

 To support implementation of the event sourcing pattern,
 At a minimum the event store has to support the following functionality: